netscaler/netscaler-observability-exporter/deployment/README.md

                  kubectl create -f cpx-ingress-kafka.yaml

+**Note:**
+  Using [smart annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/annotations/), you can define specific parameters you must import by specifying it in the YAML file for deploying Citrix ADC CPX.

+  For example:

+                ingress.citrix.com/analyticsprofile: '{"webinsight": {"httpurl":"ENABLED", "httpuseragent":"ENABLED", "httphost":"ENABLED", "httpmethod":"ENABLED", "httpcontenttype":"ENABLED"}, "tcpinsight": {"tcpBurstReporting":"DISABLED"}}'

+**Note:**
+  You can also define the parameters to import using smart annotations for service.
+You can specify the parameters in the YAML for deploying Citrix Observability Exporter.
+However, you can use service annotations only when the service type is `LoadBalancer`.

+  For example:

+                service.citrix.com/analyticsprofile: '{"<service name>":'{"webinsight": {"httpurl":"ENABLED", "httpuseragent":"ENABLED"}

 ### Deploy the Citrix ingress controller with Citrix Observability Exporter support for Citrix ADC MPX or VPX

  In this deployment, the Citrix ingress controller is deployed as a standalone pod in the Kubernetes cluster.
 It controls the Citrix ADC MPX or VPX appliance deployed outside the cluster.
 The Citrix Observability Exporter support is enabled in the Citrix ingress controller configuration.